Dialpad LogoDialpad Logo Icon

 • You have access from anywhere—great for establishing a virtual call center in another location or to meet sudden demand.

-• No expensive setup costs for facilities or hosting technology.
+• No expensive setup costs for facilities or call center hosting technology.

 • Lower operational costs (and total cost of ownership) since everything happens faster, and managers have visibility into contact center operations and people around the world.